-- (i) Where credit for a course taken at another institution is requested, it is the student's responsibility to provide all the information needed by the University to enable it to assess the course. - (ii) Credit hours earned from another institution at the time of admission to the University of the West Indies will not be used in the computation of a grade point average. - 12.
-The following shall apply to credits earned by a UWI undergraduate from another approved institution: - (i) A UWI student who wishes to take academic courses elsewhere and apply those credits toward the UWI degree must obtain approval in advance from the relevant Academic Board on the recommendation of the Board of the School in which he/she is registered. - (ii) A student must have obtained a minimum UWI GPA of 3.00 to be approved to take courses as an exchange/transfer student. - (iii) Only the grade equivalent as determined by the Board for Undergraduate Studies of the results achieved and not the marks or grades so earned at another institution shall be used in the computation of the student's GPA. - 13. (i) Except where otherwise prescribed in the School's Regulations, a student whose GPA for a given semester is less than or equal to 2.00 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
+- 4. For the purpose of determining the Weighted GPA, failed courses shall be treated as prescribed in the School's Regulations. - 5. (i) Where credit for a course taken at another institution is requested, it is the student's responsibility to provide all the information needed by the University to enable it to assess the course. - (ii) Credit hours earned from another institution at the time of admission to the University of the West Indies will not be used in the computation of a grade point average. - 6.
+The following shall apply to credits earned by a UWI undergraduate from another approved institution: - (i) A UWI student who wishes to take academic courses elsewhere and apply those credits toward the UWI degree must obtain approval in advance from the relevant Academic Board on the recommendation of the Board of the School in which he/she is registered. - (ii) A student must have obtained a minimum UWI GPA of 3.00 to be approved to take courses as an exchange/transfer student. - (iii) Only the grade equivalent as determined by the Board for Undergraduate Studies of the results achieved and not the marks or grades so earned at another institution shall be used in the computation of the student's GPA. - 7. (i) Except where otherwise prescribed in the School's Regulations, a student whose GPA for a given semester is less than or equal to 2.00 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
 A student on warning whose GPA for the succeeding semester is less than 2.00 will be required to withdraw.
 However, a student may be reinstated if his/her GPA improves beyond 2.00 by credits obtained in Summer School.
 Then the credits would be rolled in to the GPA of the preceding Semester of the academic year. - (ii) A student on warning shall be counselled by the Director of Academic Affairs or a designated faculty advisor.
-Such a student may, except where otherwise prescribed in the School's Regulations, be permitted by the Academic Board on the recommendation of School Board to carry a reduced course load. - 14. (i) A registered student may be permitted to audit a course on the approval of the Director of Academic Affairs and the Head of School. - (ii) Auditing means recorded attendance at the lectures, tutorials and laboratory sessions for a given course without the requirement of sitting the final exam. - (iii) Satisfactory attendance certified by the Head of School shall be awarded the designation V. In absence of such certification, the designation NV shall be recorded - (iv) No academic credit may be granted for auditing a course. - 15. (i) A student who voluntarily withdraws from the University and who applies for re-admission within five (5) years shall be granted exemption and credit for courses previously passed, subject to the time limit for the maintenance of credits stipulated in the relevant School's Regulations and subject to the stipulation that the courses previously passed are not determined by the Board of the relevant School to be obsolete. - (ii) Where exemption and credit are granted in accordance with (i), the grades obtained at previous attempts at such courses shall be used in the determination of the student's GPA.
+Such a student may, except where otherwise prescribed in the School's Regulations, be permitted by the Academic Board on the recommendation of School Board to carry a reduced course load. - 8. (i) A registered student may be permitted to audit a course on the approval of the Director of Academic Affairs and the Head of School.